devonhollowood/simple-ad/README.md

 # simple-ad
 _Simple Automatic Differentiation_

 This is a mostly-for-fun automatic differentiator.
 Import this library and use the `at` function to simultaneously evaluate an analytic function and its derivative at a point.
 This is, of course, subject to the precision of the given point's type, so don't expect infinitely precise answers when using things like Doubles (see: anything involving `pi` in the examples below).
+For an much-more-fully featured automatic differentiation library, see [ad](https://hackage.haskell.org/package/ad).

 Examples: